 |

-Sharing our place with the annual Saanich Heritage Tour |
+Sharing our place with Saanich's Heritage Tour |

 and in my fifth post, Sourcing Craft Skills, I tried to share some of the credit with the skilled craftsmen who have worked on the building over the years.
 We responded to our award by agreeing to open the house for the annual heritage tour on a Sunday in September, when nearly sixty people arrived by bus for a guided walk-through.